brutetech/adaptogen-python/README.md

 interesting feature of this project is its ability to identify and remove content like this line from existing material, once it's noted elsewhere as no longer relevant.

-## Conceptual Framework and Operational Approach
+# Conceptual Framework and Operational Approach

 Adaptogen's framework is designed with an emphasis on flexibility and adaptability, key attributes in contemporary project management.
 The tool's architecture employs a systematic organization of markdown files, each tailored to specific project aspects.

-### Structure and File Organization
+# Structure and File Organization

 The file organization within Adaptogen is essential for its effective functioning, as it delineates the boundaries between distinct topics and information deemed critical.
 While the naming of files offers flexibility, the structure is designed to provide clarity and context.

+An example of project parameters, context, and the generation of epics and issues for a small web project might appear as follows:

 - **Project Overview:**